vsrinivas/fuchsia/README.md

 Modular is the application platform of Fuchsia.

-It provides a post-API programming model that allows applications to cooperate in a shared context without the need call each other's APIs directly.
+It provides a post-API programming model that allows applications to cooperate in a shared context without the need to call each other's APIs directly.

 First,
 [setup, build, and run](https://fuchsia.googlesource.com/manifest/+/master/README.md) Fuchsia.